Graeme Obree: Personal life

-Obree's achievements on the bike, his personal life and battle with mental health have combined to make him one of cycling's most enigmatic and eccentric figures.
-The Scotsman claimed both the World Individual Pursuit title in 1993 and 1995 however is well known for his attempts at the World hour record.

-In the 1990s he took an overdose of aspirin washed down by water from a puddle.
+In the 1990s Obree took an overdose of aspirin washed down by water from a puddle.
 He had personality problems, sniffed the gas he used to weld bicycles, and was being chased for £492 owed in college fees.
 Obree's brother, Gordon, died in a car crash in October 1994, and Obree again slid in and out of depression.
 In 2001 he was found unconscious at Bellsland Farm in Kilmaurs, 12 km from his Ayrshire home.
 The Obree family horse was stabled there and he was discovered by a woman checking a barn.
 He had tried to hang himself.

 Obree is divorced from his wife, with whom he has two children.

 In January 2011, Obree disclosed in an interview with the Scottish Sun that he is gay and that his difficulty with coming to terms with his sexual orientation contributed to his earlier suicide attempts.
 "I was brought up by a war generation; they grew up when gay people were put in jail.
 Being homosexual was so unthinkable that you just wouldn't be gay.
 I'd no inkling about anything, I just closed down."
 He came out to his family in 2005.
-Obree suffers from bipolar disorder.
+Obree has bipolar disorder.

 He continues to race occasionally in individual time trials for Ayrshire-based Fullarton Wheelers cycling club.
 In May 2005, he crashed in the rain in the national 10-mile time trial championship near Nantwich in Cheshire.
 He was a member of the winning three-man club squad that took the team title in the Scottish 10-mile championship in May 2006.
 In December 2006, he competed in the track event, Revolution 15, in a four kilometre pursuit challenge.

+Obree is a motivational speaker, bringing light to mental health issues.